Chart Color Schemes

 Chapman shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Chapman is notably high, with 52.5% of residents aged 15 and above holding university qualifications, compared to 30.4% nationally and 46.6% in the SA3 area.
-Bachelor degrees are the most common at 29.9%, followed by postgraduate qualifications (15.5%) and graduate diplomas (7.1%).
-Vocational pathways account for 21.5% of qualifications, with advanced diplomas at 9.6% and certificates at 11.9%.
-Educational participation is high, with 29.9% of residents currently enrolled in formal education, including 10.6% in primary, 9.8% in secondary, and 5.2% in tertiary education.
+Chapman has a notable educational advantage with 52.5% of its residents aged 15+ holding university qualifications, surpassing the Australian average of 30.4% and the SA3 area's 46.6%.
+This is driven by high numbers of Bachelor degrees (29.9%), postgraduate qualifications (15.5%), and graduate diplomas (7.1%).
+Vocational pathways account for 21.5%, with advanced diplomas at 9.6% and certificates at 11.9%.
+Educational participation is high, with 29.9% currently enrolled in formal education.

 Frequently Asked Questions - Education